aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/70-advanced-topics/200-pipelines/1000-setting-up.md

 This instructs the CDK to use those new features any time it synthesizes a stack (`cdk synth`).

 ## Special Bootstrap
-There's one last step before we we're ready.
+There's one last step before we're ready.
 To have the necessary permissions in your account to deploy the pipeline, we must re-run `cdk bootstrap` with the addition of parameter `--cloudformation-execution-policies`.
 This will explicitly give the CDK full control over your account and switch over to the new bootstrapping resources enabled in the previous step.

 ```
 npx cdk bootstrap --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess